 In the next decade, the majority of fish we eat will be farm-raised, not wild.
 Global aquaculture includes over 100 species, farmed in everything from traditional earthen ponds to high-tech tank systems.
 Each farming system has its own distinct environmental footprint.
 By choosing seafood from better farms and production systems, consumers can play a positive role in reducing aquaculture's potential negative impacts.

-Ponds enclose fish and crustaceans in a coastal or inland body of fresh or salt water.
-They vary considerably from simple, extensive farms to high-tech, hyper-intensive farms with much higher production per hectare and use of supplemental feeds.
+Ponds enclose fish and crustaceans in a relatively shallow and usually small body of freshwater or saltwater.
+They vary considerably from simple, low-tech extensive ponds to sophisticated hyper-intensive ponds where farmers have significant control over the rearing process and pond conditions and production per hectare is very high.
 Historically, ponds were built along the coast and contributed to the destruction of mangrove forests.
 If water is discharged without treatment or screening, it can impact the surrounding environment or allow farm-raised species to escape.
 Closed systems, where water is treated and used for multiple production cycles, reduce the risk of escapes and pollution.
 Shrimp, catfish and tilapia are commonly raised in ponds.

-Recirculating tanks have continuous water flow, and the wastewater is pumped through treatment systems that clean the water before returning it to the tank.
+Recirculating tanks have continuous water flow, and the wastewater is treated and re-used.
 These systems can be indoor or outdoor, and they’re usually above ground.
 This farming method addresses many of the environmental concerns associated with aquaculture.
 The farms can be built in a variety of locations to avoid sensitive habitats.
 They can also minimize or avoid the discharge of pollutants beyond the farms.
 The potential for disease and parasite transfer to the natural environment is low, and escapes of farmed fish can be prevented.
 Many finfish species such as Arctic char, striped bass and sturgeon can be raised in land-based, recirculating tanks.